Kotlin/dataframe/docs/StardustDocs/topics/gradle.md

 ### Schema inference
 Specify schema's configurations in `dataframes`  and execute the `build` task.
-For the following configuration, file `Repository.Generated.kt` will be generated.
-See [reference](gradleReference.md) and [examples](gradleReference.md#examples) for more details.
+For the following configuration, file `Repository.Generated.kt` will be generated to `build/generated/dataframe` folder See [reference](gradleReference.md) and [examples](gradleReference.md#examples) for more details.

 #### build.gradle